Rovertechie/Task1/README.md

 # tasks
-Various tasks using arduino uno
+This repository contains variety of codes including codes from arduino uno and several other microcontrollers(in the upcoming duration).